NateGMackie/professional/Documentation Style Guide.md

 - **Use numbered lists** when steps must be followed in order.
 - **Keep list items parallel** in structure (e.g., start each item with a verb if they are action steps).

-### Examples:
-#### Bulleted List (Features of the App):
-- Dark mode for better visibility
-- Multi-user support
-- Offline access

-#### Numbered List (Steps to Install the Software):
-1. Download the installer from the website.
-2. Open the downloaded file.
-3. Follow the on-screen instructions to complete installation.

 ## 6. Screenshots and Images
 Visuals enhance comprehension and engagement.
 Follow these guidelines: